 producer.send(new ProducerRecord(CUSTOMERS_TOPIC, “Customer123”, null));

 If the key of the topic is something other than the CustomerId, then you need some process to map the two.
 For example, if you have a topic of Orders, then you need a mapping of Customer to OrderId held somewhere.
-Then, to ‘forget’ a customer, simply lookup their Orders and either explicitly delete them from Kafka, or alternatively redact any customer information they contain.
-You might roll this into a process of your own, or you might do it using Kafka Streams if you are so inclined.
+This could be an external system, or it could be another Kafka topic.
+To ‘forget’ a customer, simply lookup their Orders and either explicitly delete them from Kafka, or alternatively redact any customer information they contain.
+You can roll this into a process of your own using a database to hold the user->key mappings, these can be held in Kafka topic, or you might do the whole process using Kafka Streams.

 There is a less common case, which is worth mentioning, where the key (which Kafka uses for ordering) is completely different to the key you want to be able to delete by.
 Let’s say that you need to key your Orders by ProductId.
 This choice of key won’t let you delete Orders for individual customers, so the simple method above wouldn’t work.
 You can still achieve this by using a key that is a composite of the two: make the key [ProductId][CustomerId], then use a custom partitioner in the Producer (see the Producer Config: “partitioner.class”) that extracts the ProductId and partitions only on that value.
 Then you can delete messages using the mechanism discussed earlier using the [ProductId][CustomerId] pair as the key.